 #5.
 Leggings or Comfortable Pants

-Pants allow changing of outfits without the need to replace the whole get-up.
+Pants allow changing outfits without the need to replace the whole get-up.
 In addition, an elastic waistband present in leggings and jogging pants easily fit your baby’s waist and can expand whenever he’s in a diaper.

 #6.
 Socks or Booties

-You might be tempted to buy tiny shoes because they would look adorable on your baby’s small feet.
+You might be tempted to buy tiny shoes because they would look adorable on your baby’s little feet.
 However, your newborn doesn’t need hard-soled shoes during his first year.
 Opt for socks or booties instead.

 Did You Know?
-According to numerous researches, some types of shoes can affect your baby’s development especially when worn during his early years.
+According to numerous researches, some types of shoes can affect your baby’s development, especially when worn during his early years.

 Baby mittens are necessary to keep your little one’s hands from freezing during the cold winter season.
-It can also prevent cuts and scratches caused by his own fingernails.
+It can also prevent cuts and scratches caused by his fingernails.